radiofrance/dib/docs/quickstart.md

   child  gee-minnesota-maryland-robin
 ```

-You should get the output containing the list of images that DIB has discovered.
+You should get the output containing the list of images that dib has discovered.

 ## Building the images